-What to Watch for Tomorrow Night: Romney’s Reality Gap on LGBT Issues
+What to Watch: Romney’s Reality Gap on LGBT Issues

 Mitt Romney may face questions regarding lesbian, gay, bisexual, and transgender (LGBT) equality during tomorrow night’s presidential debate, and if his past remarks are an indicator, he is likely to mask his anti-LGBT policies with vague statements declaring that he stands against discrimination.
 However, Romney’s own words and actions paint a markedly different picture of a politician who is aligned closely with groups that seek to demonize LGBT people and their supporters.